 The breakfast service was worse than the dinner service

-I’m not trying to write an overly negative Virgin Atlantic A350-1000 review, but they make it difficult for me when the food they serve is sub par.
+I’m not trying to write an overly negative Virgin Atlantic A350-1000 review (or a negative review of VS138 in general), but they make it difficult for me when the food they serve is sub par.
 I was quite like everything else about the A350 (the seats, the technology, etc).
 But the food was disappointing.

 For breakfast, we were served nothing more than a cheap snack box consisting of a small bowl of fruit and a cup of yogurt.
 There was no substance to it all, which disappointed me greatly considering how light the dinner service was at the beginning of the flight.